MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### What are the pricing and licensing details for Power Automate hosted RPA?

--   List Price (USD): $215 per bot/month
+-   **List Price (USD)**: $215 per bot/month
--   Entitlements: Licensed per bot, the Power Automate hosted RPA add-on license provides capacity for a single Microsoft RPA bot and a virtual machine for running automations.
+-   **Entitlements**: Licensed per bot, the Power Automate hosted RPA add-on license provides capacity for a single Microsoft RPA bot and a virtual machine for running automations.
--   Qualifying prerequisite: Power Automate Premium, Power Automate Process
+-   **Qualifying prerequisite**: Power Automate Premium, Power Automate Process
     -   Multiple hosted RPA add-on licenses can be added with a single qualifying base license.
     -   Concurrent instances of a singular process require an extra unattended bot for each instance.